Asbestos: History, Types, and Health Risks of Mesothelioma

 Is Asbestos Banned in the United States?

-More than 60 countries have banned asbestos, but the U.S. isn’t one of them.
-Currently, the Ban Asbestos Now Act is in both the House of Representatives and Senate.
-It would outlaw all commercial mining, production and sale of asbestos within one year of passage.
-Activists are hopeful for its passing, but it remains just a bill with promise.
+More than 60 countries had banned asbestos, but the U.S. wasn’t one of them.
+As of 2023, The Ban Asbestos Now Act was in both the House of Representatives and Senate for a significant period of time.
+The goal was to outlaw all commercial mining, production, and sale of asbestos within one year of passage.
+Activists were hopeful for its passing, but it remained just a bill with promise until the final passing of the chrysotile asbestos ban in 2024.

 In 1989 the Environmental Protection Agency (EPA) attempted to ban asbestos.
 Unfortunately, the result was banning only new uses of the carcinogen.
 Uses of asbestos prior to 1989 remained legal.